Dr Leah Kardos

 About

-I founded and manage the Kingston University Stylophone Orchestra, a music ensemble sponsored by British instrument manufacturer Dubreq.
-It is made up of Kingston University staff, students, alumni and members of the local community and is part of Kingston's PACE research group (Performing Arts Community Engagement).
-Our debut album Stylophonika was released in early 2022 on Spun Out of Control records.
-Our limited edition cassette Live at Visconti Studio was released in 2023.
+In 2019 I founded the Kingston University Stylophone Orchestra (KUSO), a community ensemble sponsored by British instrument manufacturer Dubreq, bringing together staff, students, alumni, and local residents.
+KUSO's debut album Stylophonika was released in 2022; a limited edition cassette, Live at Visconti Studio, followed in 2023.

 Qualifications